-2.2 Is there any evidence of water pollution due to client's operation, violating the Environment Protection Rules (Official Gazette, June 26/1997) or the conditions specified in the client's Pollution
+2.2 Is there any evidence of water pollution due to client's operation, violating the Environment Protection Rules 2020 or the conditions specified in the client's Pollution Control Certificate?

-Control Certificate?

-- The project may result in water pollution if it is generating hazardous effluent which is discharged into the open environment (within or outside the premises) without any or sufficient treatment. - Check if the company's permission requires an Effluent Treatment Plant (ETP) to be installed.
+- The project may result in water pollution if it is generating hazardous effluent which is discharged into the open environment (within or outside the premises) without any or sufficient treatment. - Check if the company/business comply the industrial waste water standards formulated by the government for aerated drink industry, paint industry, soap industry, leather tanning industry, sugar industry, dairy industry, galvanizing and electroplating industry, pharmaceutical industry, textile industry, pulp and paper industry, vegetable ghee and oil industry, fermentation industry etc. - Check if the company's permission requires an Effluent Treatment Plant (ETP) to be installed.
 If so check for proper monitoring records of treatment of water (such as quantity of water treated, quality of wastewater before and after treatment, running hours of ETP etc.) and measures to keep wastewater discharge (quality and quantity) within the prescribed limit - Check for any evidence of wastewater being discharged outside without treatment (e.g., coloured /turbid water /odor of chemicals in effluents) or effluent discharged to a location which is not according to the certificate, e.g. an agricultural field, a residential area, an enclosed water body which is a source of drinking water or used for domestic purpose etc. - If water pollution is evident in the client's operation, please provide details in the Remarks section and discuss with the client adopting mitigation measures.

-2.3 Is there any evidence of land pollution and lack of waste handling mechanism in the project operation, violating the Environment Protection Rules (Official Gazette, June 26/1997) or the conditions specified in the client's Pollution Control Certificate?
+2.3 Is there any evidence of land pollution and lack of waste handling mechanism in the project operation, violating the Environment Protection Rules 2020 or the conditions specified in the client's Pollution Control Certificate?

 - The project operation may cause land contamination because of activities such as leakages, spills, improper storage of waste, toxic effluent discharge etc leading to soil degradation. - Check for any evidence of leaks and spills.
-Some of the common areas to look out for include chemical storage and transfer area, diesel generator sets & transformers (diesel and waste oil), toxic waste storage area, around the process equipment using chemicals, left over raw materials dumped indiscriminately etc. - Hazardous waste (i.e., waste of toxic nature e.g., automobile batteries, solvents, dry cleaning chemicals, metal cutting oil, waste oil and pesticides, paint sludge) if not properly handled and disposed can lead to occupational hazards, impact community health & safety, degrade local environment (flora & fauna), etc. - Any media or third party reports on historical land contamination - If the project is generating hazardous waste then, at the minimum, the project should have - Waste disposal system in accordance with the permission - Dedicated and marked place for storage of waste.
+Some of the common areas to look out for include chemical storage and transfer area, diesel generator sets & transformers (diesel and waste oil), toxic waste storage area, around the process equipment using chemicals, left over raw materials dumped indiscriminately etc. - Hazardous waste (i.e., waste of toxic nature e.g., automobile batteries, solvents, dry cleaning chemicals, metal cutting oil, waste oil and pesticides, paint sludge) if not properly handled and disposed can lead to occupational hazards, impact community health & safety, degrade local environment (flora & fauna), etc. - Any media or third party reports on historical land contamination - If the project is generating hazardous waste then, at the minimum, the project should have - o Waste disposal system in accordance with the permission - Dedicated and marked place for storage of waste.
 Hazardous and non-hazardous waste should be stored separately.
-The hazardous waste should not be stored on site for a long time. - If land pollution or poor waste management is evident in the client's operation, please provide details in the Remarks section and discuss with the client adopting mitigation measures.
+The hazardous waste should not be stored on site for a long time. - a.
+If land pollution or poor waste management is evident in the client's operation, please provide details in the Remarks section and discuss with the client adopting mitigation measures.